Robert R. Thomas: Legal career

 He was elected circuit court judge in DuPage County in 1988.
 There, he presided over civil jury trials and was the Acting Chief Judge from 1989 to 1994.
 In 1994, Judge Thomas was elected to the Illinois Appellate Court, Second District.
 On December 4, 2000, Justice Thomas was sworn in as the Illinois Supreme Court Justice for the Second District after defeating incumbent S. Louis Rathje in a contentious primary.
 Justice Thomas was elected to serve as Illinois Supreme Court Chief Justice on September 6, 2005, and served as the Chief Justice until September 5, 2008.
-In February 2020, he announced he would be resigned from the Supreme Court effective February 29.
+In February 2020, he announced he would resign from the Supreme Court effective February 29.

 Ruling on Rahm Emanuel ballot eligibility

 On January 1, 2011, Justice Thomas authored the Illinois State Supreme Court decision Maksym v.
 Chicago Board of Elections that overturned a lower court ruling that Rahm Emanuel was ineligible to run for Mayor of Chicago.